HannaPleshko/EducationPlatform/README.md

 ## Authentication

-Our platform employs a multi-step authentication process to ensure security:
+My platform employs a multi-step authentication process to ensure security:

 1. **Email Verification:** Users are required to verify their email addresses during the registration process.